sdercolin/fecipher-vit-manual-en/action.md

 2. Reveal a hand(right click on the hand to use menu): Reveal the hand card you choose.

-3. Reveal hands(right click on your hand area’s blank to use menu): Reveal all your hand cards.
+3. Reveal hands(right click on your hand area's blank to use menu): Reveal all your hand cards.

-4. Shuffle the deck(right click on the deck to use menu / ”Action” → ”Deck Action" →  “Shuffle Deck” in the menu bar / Ctrl+F): Shuffle your deck.
+4. Shuffle the deck(right click on the deck to use menu / "Action" → "Deck Action" →  "Shuffle Deck" in the menu bar / Ctrl+F): Shuffle your deck.

-5. Export reports(“Game” → ”Reports” → ”Export reports” in the menu bar): Export reports in the format of txt.
+5. Export reports("Game" → "Reports" → "Export reports" in the menu bar): Export reports in the format of txt.

-6. Connect again(click on “Game” → ”Connection” in the menu bar): If the link breaks down during a match, you may use this function to connect again.
-Don’t close this program directly or you will lose your game progress.
+6. Connect again(click on "Game" → "Connection" in the menu bar): If the link breaks down during a match, you may use this function to connect again.
+Don't close this program directly or you will lose your game progress.